 - Connect Mixpanel to different data storages

-- Secure customer data
+- Secure customer data and compliance with privacy laws

 Mixpanel offers different types of reports that you can use to see how people use your products and consume content.
-Under the Insights report, you can analyze your visitor’s actions, while the Flows report shows the path they took on your site.
+Under the Insights report you can analyze your visitor’s actions, while the Flows report shows the path they took on your site.

 With the Funnels report, you can pinpoint where they drop off.
 And if you want to see whether users come back to your site over time, then you can view the Retention report.

 And if you A/B test different variants of your content or product, you can view the results under Experiments.
-Aside from that, Mixpanel lets you create amazing dashboards for your business.
+Aside from that, Mixpanel lets you create awesome dashboards for your business.
 You can add multiple reports and change their visualization as per your need.

 Mixpanel offers more than 50 integrations with popular SaaS software such as data warehouses, A/B testing tools, messaging services, CRMs, and more.